Lance Robertson

-Lance Robertson is an American musician, singer, DJ and actor best known for the Nick Jr. kids' animated, puppet/musical television show Yo Gabba Gabba!, where he plays DJ Lance Rock.
+Lance Robertson (born April 5) is an American musician, singer, DJ and actor best known for the Nick Jr. kids' animated, puppet/musical television show Yo Gabba Gabba!, where he plays DJ Lance Rock.
 He was nominated for two NAACP Image Awards.

 Life and career

 Originally from St. Louis, Robertson graduated from Hazelwood East High School in 1983.
 He was the vocalist for a local electronic band called My Other Self during the 1990s and the owner of a record store called Deep Grooves!

 Robertson later relocated to Los Angeles, California.
 During this time, he was in the band the Ray Makers.
 He later met Scott Schultz of the Orange County indie pop band Majestic.
 They eventually played a couple of shows together.
 Years later, when Schultz was co-creating the show Yo Gabba Gabba!, Robertson was asked to serve as host DJ Lance Rock.